 You can get this extra benefit out of your ERP system by integrating it with an e-commerce system.
 This lets you display essential product and logistics data in your web store, like current and even future inventory levels.
 When you integrate your e-commerce solution with your ERP, the latter can be your time management and information management tool, managing all your processes and data in one central location.
 This will help you to meet buyer demands, now and in the future.

 When it comes to examples of e-commerce done right, you can always count on Amazon.
 They’ve already tapped into the food and beverage industry with Amazon Fresh, offering delivery times as short as an hour.
 With apps becoming more advanced and with millennials — the consumers who buy the most groceries online — moving into their prime spending years, Amazon is poised to stake a claim in the food and beverage market through e-commerce.

 But it’s not just huge companies using enhanced e-commerce tools to optimize their supply chain.
-Smaller organizations like Sana Commerce customers, Kippie and Pelican Rouge, are expanding their horizons and increasing worldwide sales with an integrated web store.
+Smaller organizations like Sana Commerce customers, Kippie and Selecta, are expanding their horizons and increasing worldwide sales with an integrated web store.
 Because all their business logic and data is kept in the ERP, there are no issues with file transfers or data synchronization – just efficient information management.
 Exactly what is needed to keep the time to market as short as possible?